 Please activate Sea Alarm by telephone (not email) for emergencies.

 Sea Alarm is on call 24 hours, 7 days a week to receive notifications of oiled wildlife incidents and requests for assistance.
-Sea Alarm has direct access to wildlife response groups and experts, and is able to mobilise equipment and resources, and liaise with government and industry organisations at a moment’s notice.
+Sea Alarm has direct access to wildlife response groups and experts, is able to mobilise equipment and resources, and liaise with government and industry organisations at a moment’s notice.

 Once Sea Alarm is notified that an incident that has occurred, it starts to gather essential information about the incident from a large number of sources.
 Based on this information, Sea Alarm assesses how it can best provide support under the given circumstances.